Minaminihon Broadcasting: History

 In February 1956, Radio Minaminihon submitted an application for a television broadcast license to the Ministry of Posts, and obtained a television broadcast license on October 22, 1957.
 On November 1, 1958, Radio Minaminihon started construction in Koryo Town, Kagoshima City and it was completed on January 29 of the following year.
 At 8:45 in the morning on April 1, 1959, Radio Minaminihon officially began to broadcast TV programs.
 After the launch, the TV division joined the JNN network.
-One year after it started broadcasting, South Japan Radio TV began to broadcast TV programs during the day.
+A year later, Minaminihon Radio TV began to broadcast TV programs during the day.
 At the same time, the number of television sets in Kagoshima Prefecture also increased from 5,520 at the beginning of broadcasting to 16,000 in 1960.
 Radio Minaminihon's TV division also quickly captured most of Kagoshima's high-rated programs, and its advertising revenue surpassed that of the broadcast division in just one year.
 In October 1961, Radio Minaminihon changed its company name to Minaminihon Broadcasting, but continued to use the English abbreviation "MBC", and launched a new logo while changing the company name.
 In 1962, MBC's TV department revenue increased by 40.6% compared to the previous year.
 In 1964, MBC broadcast 17 hours of TV programs every day.
 At that time, 53.57% of the programs broadcast were from the network, 39.29% were videotaped programs, and 7.14% were self-made programs.

 On December 1, 1957, the Radio Minaminihon Union was established.
 On March 21, 1962, because the management failed to meet the union's demand for a salary increase, the Minaminihon Broadcasting Union went on strike for 5 hours on March 21, suspending all programs.
 However, because there was no compromise between the two after the strike, the trade union launched a three-day strike on March 25, and finally the strike ended with a partial compromise from the management.

 On July 7, 1966, MBC broadcast a color TV program for the first time.
-At that time, South Japan Broadcasting only broadcast 2.5 hours of color programs every week.
+At that time, Minaminihon Broadcasting only broadcast 2.5 hours of color programs every week.
 In 1969, with the launch of Kagoshima TV, some of the TV programs broadcast by MBC moved to Kagoshima TV.
 At the same time, the advertising revenue was also affected by the emergence of competitors.
-In 1972, MBC fully rebroadcast that year's National Sports Fair held in Kagoshima Prefecture, and assisted in organizing the 20th Japan Private Broadcasting Conference.
+In 1972, MBC fully rebroadcast that year's National Sports Festival held in Kagoshima Prefecture, and assisted in organizing the 20th Japan Private Broadcasting Conference.
 The sense of presence in the Japanese broadcasting industry was also greatly enhanced by these two activities.
 According to the ratings survey conducted jointly by South Nippon Broadcasting and Kagoshima TV in 1971, Minaminihon Broadcasting accounted for 56.5% of the average daily ratings in Kagoshima Prefecture at that time (25% for NHK and 19.8% for Kagoshima TV), with an overwhelming advantage.